tufts up in seasonally flooded wetlands

 - Not Threatened

 To find wīwī is to walk the edges of wetlands and streams.
 Look for the dense clumps of dark green, wiry stems.
 The stems are tough and springy underfoot.
-It is a plant of the damp places, a survivor of the wet ground.
-The wiry stems twist in the wind, a sign that the wetlands are healthy.
+It is a plant of the damp places.
+A survivor of the wet ground.
+The wiry stems twist in the wind.
+A sign that the wetlands are healthy.